-Discussion in 'Training Methods and Diet Suggestions' started by Wolfie., Jan 19, 2014.
+Discussion in 'Training Plans and Diet Suggestions' started by Wolfie., Jan 19, 2014.

 Fire.
 Or long steady state cardio, but fire is definitely quicker.

 A calorie expenditure greater than one's calorie intake.
 It's that simple.

 Reiterating @Chelonian here.
 Drop calories to 1900-2000 a day and keep exercising.
 Your body fat will drop quickly.
 Not necessarily a long term plan though as you’ll need calories and carbs to exercise regularly and effectively for RT

 Normally I would say don't worry about stuff like BMI.
 However the first 9 weeks of Phys is very intense and all bodyweight orientated.
 Any extra weight you will know about it on rope climbs , camp circuits and the beam etc. Being lean and having a low body fat is the best way to be to start RT

 However the double edge sword is that the leaner/lighter lads struggled in phase 2 with load carries and yomps, unfortunately a fair few ended up in hunter with lower limb issues.